-Engaging in Prohibited Conduct, defined in this Policy, is governed by this Policy and the Policy on Student Conduct and Discipline; Personnel Policies for Staff Members 61, 62, 63, 64, 65, 8 67 pertaining to discipline and separation matters; The Faculty Code of Conduct (APM - 015) and University Policy on Faculty Conduct and the Administration of Discipline (APM - 016); Non-Senate Academic Appointees/Corrective Action and Dismissal (APM-150); and as applicable, collective bargaining agreements, and other policies.
+Engaging in Prohibited Conduct, defined in this Policy, is governed by this Policy on Student Conduct and Discipline; Personnel Policies for Staff Members 61, 62, 63, & 64 pertaining to discipline and separation matters; The Faculty Code of Conduct (APM - 015) and University Policy on Faculty Conduct and the Administration of Discipline (APM - 016); Non-Senate Academic Appointees/Corrective Action and Dismissal (APM-150); and as applicable, collective bargaining agreements, and other policies.
 See Section VI and Appendices I & II.
 Non-compliance with this Policy, other than violations of Prohibited Conduct, may result in educational efforts or employment or educational consequences up to and including informal counseling, adverse performance evaluations, corrective actions, and termination.

-V. REQUIRED PROCEDURES
+V. PROCEDURES